 NURS-D 752 Directed Research Practicum (3 cr.)
-P: Admission to the Ph D. program C: Linked in

 P: Admission to the Ph.D. program.
 C: Linked in curriculum to D751 but need not be taken concurrently.
 Students will develop research skills through directed study and supervised research experience.
 Learning is related to a D751 focus course and the student's interest area.
 Multidisciplinary research experience may include, but is not limited to, pilot-testing and evaluating research methods, data collection, data analysis, and secondary analysis of existing datasets relevant to the student's research interests.
 This course may be taken more than once